WPManageNinja/fluent-auth/readme.txt

 - Super Fast Solution

 **🚀 Two-Factor Authentication for Login**
-Enable Two-Factor Login via email for high-level user roles like Administrator / Editor.
-By using this, only the right person can get access to your admin panel.
-Even their password gets compromised.
+Ensure secure access to your admin panel with Two-Factor Login via email for high-level user roles like Administrator / Editor.
+Even if a password gets compromised, only the right person will be able to log in with the additional authentication step.

 **🚀 Magic Login via Email**
-We should also improve the authentication process for end users like customers, and subscribers.
-Often users forget their passwords, and they have to go through several steps to reset their passwords.
-In this process, some users just leave your site, and businesses lose money.
-We have improved the flow and added features where users actually don’t need a password to log in to your site.
+Simplify the login process for end users like customers and subscribers.
+No more password resets or forgotten passwords that cause users to leave your site.
+With our improved flow and features, users can log in to your site simply by typing their username or email address and clicking on a secure one-time use link sent to their email.

-They have to just type their username or email address, and this plugin will send an email to the user when log in to the site directly by clicking a secure one-time use time-framed link to log in to your site.

 **🚀 Social Login / Register**
-Want to enable login via GitHub for your users?
-Enable this super light-weight feature and let your users log in via their GitHub accounts.
-(Facebook, Google and other coming soon)
+Allow users to log in to your site with their GitHub accounts (with support for Facebook, Google and other platforms coming soon).
+This feature is lightweight and easy to enable.

 **🚀 Limit Login Attempts**
-Block excessive login attempts and protect your site against brute force attacks.
-Simple, yet powerful tools to improve site security and performance.
-Configurable lockout timings easily.
+Protect your site against brute force attacks by blocking excessive login attempts.
+Our simple yet powerful tools also improve site security and performance, and allow for customizable lockout timings.

 **🚀 Dynamic Login Redirects**
-WordPress is being used by tons of business types, and sometimes, you need to redirect the users to specific pages after they log in or log out.
-We have added a super easy configuration opinion where you can easily build your login or logout flow by using our drag-and-drop builder.
+Easily redirect users to specific pages after they log in or log out.
+Our drag-and-drop builder lets you customize the login and logout flow for different types of businesses.

 **🚀 Detailed Audit Logs**
-We also added powerful logs to see exactly when someone is logging into your site and via which media (normal login form, magic URL, or social media).
+Track exactly when users log in to your site and via which method (normal login form, magic URL, or social media) with our powerful audit logs.

 **🚀 Core Security Enhancement**
-XML-RPC is the biggest target for WordPress attacks, and 99% of the sites don’t need that.
-Disable XML-RPC, Remote Application Login, and Protect wp-users listing for REST API.
+XML-RPC is a common target for WordPress attacks, but most sites don't actually need it.
+This plugin enables you to disable XML-RPC, Remote Application Login, and protect the wp-users listing for REST API for enhanced security.

 **🚀 Security Email Notifications**
-As a business owners, we need to add multiple persons with high-level permissions to create content, and manage site; the roles like administrators, editors, Authors, etc. You need to know when these users logging into your site or if someone unauthorized person is trying to log in or not.
-To solve this, we have implemented email notifications to notify these events.
+As a business owner, it's important to know when high-level users like administrators, editors, and authors log in to your site, or if someone unauthorized is trying to log in.
+Our plugin includes email notifications to alert you of these events.

 **🚀 Super Fast Solution**
-When we build any plugins, we always make it super-fast and keep it simple yet powerful.
-This plugin was built using all the latest technologies like WordPress REST-API, VueJS V3, Vue-Router, and Element-Plus for UI building.
-For storing the audit logs, we use custom Database tables so they will not mess up with your default WordPress Database tables.
+We've built this plugin to be super-fast and simple yet powerful, using the latest technologies like WordPress REST-API, VueJS V3, Vue-Router, and Element-Plus for UI building.
+We also use custom database tables to store audit logs, so they don't interfere with your default WordPress database tables.

 == Why FluentAuth? ==

-The default WordPress authentication (Log in / Registration) system is kind of basic, and people have to use multiple plugins to enhance the security and improve user experience.
-One of the most common incidents WordPress site owners get is their site getting hacked.
-The main reason a site got hacked is hackers send brute-force requests and guess the password, log in to the admin panel, and over-take the site.
-Another reason is, people use common passwords on different sites, and if one of them gets compromised, then the others will be compromised too.
+To improve the security and user experience of a WordPress website, the default authentication system may need to be enhanced with additional plugins.
+One common issue that WordPress site owners face is their site getting hacked.
+This is often due to hackers using brute-force attacks to guess passwords and gain access to the admin panel, leading to site takeover.
+Additionally, the use of common passwords on multiple sites can put all of them at risk if one password is compromised.

-Many WordPress users add multiple security plugins, which are super-bloated.
-These plugins intercept every WordPress request run through tons of unnecessary rules, and ultimately it takes more server resources, making the sites super slow.
+Using multiple security plugins can be detrimental to the performance of a WordPress website.
+These plugins, which are often bloated, intercept every WordPress request and run it through a large number of unnecessary rules, resulting in increased server resource usage and slower site performance.
+To avoid this issue, consider using a comprehensive security solution that offers multiple features in one package, instead of relying on multiple individual plugins.
+This will help save server resources and improve the overall performance of your website.

+To Solve these issues, we decided to build FluentAuth and made it free.

 == User Guides ==
 <ul>